Drainage Strategy for Planning Applications

 - The highways authority can adopt and maintain SuDS that serve only the highway.

-The adoption and maintenance of all surface water drainage within a development would have to be discussed and agreed with the local planning authority and the lead local flood authority.
+The adoption and maintenance of all surface water drainage within a development would have to be discussed and agreed upon with the local planning and lead local flood authorities.

 How do sustainable urban drainage systems work?

-Sustainable urban drainage systems work by making water closer to people and creating streetscapes where people and communities can interact.
+Sustainable urban drainage systems bring water closer to people and create streetscapes where people and communities interact.